Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 🎶 Experience Opera in Rome

-Listening to opera in Rome at Christmas immerses you in the city’s rich artistic heritage, blending festive performances with historic settings for an unforgettable holiday experience.
+Listening to opera in Rome draws you deep into the city’s artistic soul, where soaring voices echo through historic theaters and centuries of culture come alive in every note.
 Get a Rome Opera Pass for priority access to an opera of your choice.

 - The Three Tenors in Rome: Nessun Dorma